kleczekr/osm/README.md

 Running the data.py function on the OSM file for Warsaw indicated the following problems:

 - 'city.simc' field in the data, which had ambiguous meaning
+- Many street names have numbers in them.
+I would like to check these, and see, if something should be done about these.
 - The datafile contains material relating to several cities in the vicinity of Warsaw; I would like to know, if I can get info on: users who contributed only to the map of Warsaw, and: street and geographic locations referring only to Warsaw
-- The 'source' field in node tags seems to refer to data scraped from city councils.
-I would like to know, if every city in the map has data obtained from its respective council.
+- Some of the fields have input in non-Latin scripts (predominantly Russian, but also some Asian scripts which I have not yet identified).
+I would like to see these, and check, whether something should be done about these (providing transliteration etc.).

 ## The SIMC number